croquet/croquet-docs/croquet/tutorials-todo/persistence.md

 ## How to test and debug
 For testing and debugging purposes, it is important to recall how the persistent mechanism works.
 That is, *when* a 'never-seen-before sessionId` is encountered, *then* the reflector looks up the persistent data for the persistentId and passes it to Model's `init()` if it is available.

-An implication of this is that if your test version of app had a bug and had written an invalid persistent data for a `persistentId`, fixing code afterwards would be too late, as critical user contents is lost already.
-You need to safegurding against this.
+An implication of this is that if your test version of app had a bug and had written an invalid persistent data for a `persistentId`, fixing code afterwards could be too late, as critical user contents could lost already if you cannot find the right combination of code that produces the same sessionId.
+It is good to safegurding against this:

 To do so, you write `init()` as follows: